kizhaku/springboot-deploy-flavours/README.md

 ## About the app

-- A further enhancement to the simple CRUD app built in Spring Boot running on a server with observability setup locally.
+- A further enhancement to the Spring Boot app running with different flavours of deployment.
+Ideally can be used as a template.
 - No database connection.
 Stores data in a static map.
 Gets reset with restart.
 - Uses Prometheus and Loki for health metrics, alerts, and logs collection.
 - Uses Grafana for metrics and logs visualization.